lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-**Step 6: WHEN YOU'RE FINISHED TESTING, TURN ON HEATING STRIPS**
+**Step 6: WHEN FINISHED, TURN ON HEATING STRIPS**

 #################################################################################

 A Rigol DP932U power supply sits on the shelf above the bench next to the cryostat (facing the door).
 It's connected to two heating strips inside the cryo via 4 wires plugged into channels 1 and 2.
 These heating strips will speed up the liquid evaporation process when you are finished with your tests.

-Turn on the power supply and set the voltage and current on both channels to:
+Set the voltage and current on both channels to:

 	Heat-strip voltage = 32V